FrankReiser/ReiserRT_Core/README.md

 1) Obtain a copy of the project
 2) Create a build folder within the project root folder.
-3) Switch directory to the build folder and run the following to configure and build the project for you platform:
+3) Switch directory to the build folder and run the following to configure and build the project for your platform:
    ```
    cmake ..
    cmake --build .